190th Street station: Construction and opening

+Operation

 On December 28, 1950, the Board of Transportation issued a report concerning the construction of bomb shelters in the subway system.
 Five deep stations in Washington Heights, including the 190th Street station, were considered to be ideal for being used as bomb-proof shelters.
 The program was expected to cost $104 million.
 These shelters were expected to provide limited protection against conventional bombs, while providing protection against shock waves and air blast, as well as from the heat and radiation from an atomic bomb.
 To become suitable as shelters, the stations would require water-supply facilities, first-aid rooms, and additional bathrooms.
 However, the program, which required federal funding, was never completed.

 In 1951, researchers from New York University concluded that in the event of a nuclear attack, the 190th Street station would provide adequate shelter from fallout.
 This was ascertained after the researchers conducted tests on cosmic rays inside deep subway stations in the area.

 The 190th Street station is mostly unchanged from its original design.
-On March 30, 2005, the 190th Street station was listed on the National Register of Historic Places.
+On March 30, 2005, the 190th Street station was listed on the National Register of Historic Places (NRHP).
 The station was considered historically and architecturally significant as an early IND station that retained many of its original features.
+In 2023, the MTA began planning to renovate the Chambers Street and 190th Street stations for a combined $100 million; the work would involve "historically sensitive" repairs, as both stations are on the NRHP.
+The project was to be funded by congestion pricing in New York City, but the renovation was postponed in June 2024 after the implementation of congestion pricing was delayed.